Vitamin B3 (Niacin)

 - Cellular energy metabolism (glycolysis, TCA cycle, oxidative phosphorylation)

-- Cell signaling and stress response via sirtuins
+- Cell signaling and stress response via sirtuins and PARPs

 Supplement Forms